-U.S. Army UH-60 Black Hawk helicopters have been the Army's workhorse for nearly half a century.
-Designed as a medium-lift, fourblade, twin-engine utility helicopter, the Black Hawk is used in various roles including air assault, medical evacuation, and re-supply operations.
-Four crew members and a fully equipped 11-person infantry squad can fit inside.
-A Black Hawk can also lift a 105 mm howitzer, or a Humvee suspended below the aircraft.
+U.S. Army has used UH-60 Black Hawk helicopters for almost 50 years in air assault, medical evacuation and re-supply operations.
+Designed as a medium-lift, four-blade, twin-engine utility helicopter, four crew members and a fully equipped 11-person infantry squad can fit inside.
+A Black Hawk can lift a 105 mm howitzer or a Humvee.
 It can fly 172 mph up to 20,000 feet with a range of 690 miles for four hours.
 Bradley Fighting Vehicle

 The Bradley Fighting Vehicle has proved itself to be lethal and survivable in multiple theaters since first fielded in the 1980s.
-Armed with a 25mm chain-driven autocannon, a 7.62 mm machine gun and twin tube-launched, optically-tracked, wire-guided missiles, the Bradley has accompanied American troops in multiple theaters.
+Armed with a 25mm chain-driven autocannon, a 7.62 mm machine gun and twin tube-launched, optically-tracked, wire-quided missiles, the Bradley has accompanied American troops in multiple theaters.
 Paladin